dlotterman/inap_demo_platform/coreos/provision_coreos_on_bmc.md

 +----------------------------------------+----------------------------------------+-------+------+-----------+-------+-----------+
 ```

-*Please note:* at this time, this documentation and tooling is likely broken for Bare Metal instances.
+*Please note:* at this time, this documentation and tooling should work for both Virtual and Bare Metal flavors.

 #### Bootstrapping